Glenvar High School: Academics

 Glenvar High School is a comprehensive high school which includes grades 9–12 with a student enrollment of 650.
 The school offers courses in multiple academic disciplines including Advanced Placement and Dual Enrollment courses.
 Specialized vocational education is available at the Arnold R. Burton Technology Center in Salem.
 Pass rates for Virginia's Standards of Learning tests average over 90%, which makes the school fully accredited.

 The earth science and ecology students of Glenvar High School raise some of the brook trout hatchlings from Paint Bank, Virginia, which survive at a rate of 10 per cent, rather than the 1 to 3 percent that survive in the wild.
 They are released in the Roaring Run creek in Botetourt County, Virginia.

 Athletics and extracurriculars

 Glenvar High School is a member of the Virginia High School League and competes in the A Three Rivers District.
 Glenvar competed in Group AA (called Group IB before 1971) when it was opened but dropped down to Group A shortly after it reopened.
 Glenvar has enjoyed success in athletics through its history.
 Glenvar captured Group AA state championships in football, men's basketball, men's outdoor track, and wrestling.
-Glenvar has won Group A state championships in baseball, men's basketball, women's basketball, golf, women's softball, wrestling, volleyball, and men's tennis.
+Glenvar has won Group A state championships in women's soccer, baseball, men's basketball, women's basketball, golf, women's softball, wrestling, volleyball, and men's tennis.
 Glenvar won the Wachovia Cup, the VHSL's award for overall athletic excellence, in Group A for the 1993–1994 school year.